EnvisionDoc/offline_data_en/data_integration/creating_scratch_onetime.md

-# Creating an one-time synchronization workflow from scratch
+# Creating a one-time synchronization workflow from scratch

-How to create an one-time data synchronization workflow from scratch.
+How to create a one-time data synchronization workflow from scratch.

 ## Before you begin